 All Together Now: a look at community

-Juried Call for Entries: Jan Howard, Juror
+Juried Exhibition: Jan Howard, Juror

 During this pandemic and time of greater reckoning with the inequalities in our society we have never been physically further apart and have had such a great need to come together to face our challenges.
 Has this time impacted how we think about community and has that impacted current work or the ways in which you see your earlier work?
 I am interested in the broadest possible thinking about how community might be reflected in your photographic work.

 We looked forward to a world renewed as 2021 rolled out in front of us and to build on our general theme of moving forward, the Rhode Island Center for Photographic Arts accepted entries to address the theme of community, for an exhibition opening on October 21st.
 This Call for photography was open to all styles and photographic processes and juried by Jan Howard, Houghton P. Metcalf Jr. Curator of Prints, Drawings and Photographs at the RISD Museum.
 The resulting exhibition brings together 47 images from across the United States and Canada presenting a peek into a diverse cross section communities in 2021.